 Spreading the Value of Educational Sharing to ASEAN

-Following Vietnam, in 2024, the ‘H-Jump School’ program continued to spread to Indonesia.
+Following Vietnam, in 2024, the ‘Hyundai Jump School’ program continued to spread to Indonesia.
 Fifty university student mentors from Indonesia National University have been selected, and are currently providing educational guidance and career mentoring to over 200 underprivileged teenagers in the region.

 “